ESPmonster/Esphome-boat-battery-and-waterlevel-monitor/README.md

-# Esphome-boat-battery-and-waterlevel-monitor
+# Esphome boat/car battery and waterlevel-monitor
-A boat/car battery monitor for battery voltage and water level.
+A boat/car battery voltage and water level monitor.

 Based on the work of Chris2b (https://github.com/chrisb2/battery-monitor), translated from .ino to ESPhome.